How Much Does Drywall Repair Cost in 2024?

 Basement walls may bow inward because of soil pressure pushing the outside of the home, while exterior walls may bow outward because of foundation settlement and shifting soil.
 Either way, you can't make repairs until you stabilize the foundation.
 Contact a foundation repair contractor near you to discuss the cost of fixing your wall quickly and properly.

-Expect to pay between $300 and $470 on average for ornamental plaster repairs.
+On average, expect to pay between $300 and $470 for ornamental plaster repairs.
 Damage to ornamental plaster can occur from chipping, scuffing, or scratching by natural wear and tear.
 Small holes and other problems are common in parts of the home where people are likely to touch or clean the walls regularly.
 Water and smoke can also damage them.

 The cost to repair water damage is between $300 and $700.
+Water damage is the most common cause of bathroom drywall repair or in other rooms where fixtures, such as the kitchen or laundry room, are prone to leaking.
 Bubbling, peeling, or warping will require removing old drywall and installing a new sheet.
 Repairing plaster for water damage runs between $75 and $100 per square foot.

 Waterproofing a concrete wall costs between $5 and $10 per square foot, while the price to repair wood framing averages between $35 and $100 per hour.